Agha Baqer Khan: Career

 On 10 April 1740, the Battle of Giria near Murshidabad took place between Alivardi Khan and the Nawab of Bengal Sarfaraz Khan.
 After this war, Alivardi became the next Nawab of Bengal.
 Although the division of Orissa was included within the Principality of Bengal, Alivardi Khan was futile in taking control of that region.
 The Nizamate of Orissa was governed by Naib Nazim Murshid Quli Khan II who rejected Alivardi Khan's succession.
 In this situation, Mirza Agha Muhammad Baqer joined the cause of his father-in-law, the Naib Nazim of Orissa, to defeat Alivardi Khan.
 They proceeded from Cuttack in Orissa towards Balasore and towards December 1740, established a camp at Phulwari Sharif in Bihar.
-Murshid Quli Khan II was severely wounded in battle and was defeated on 3 March 1741, later fleeing to Machilipatnam in South India with Baqer.
+Murshid Quli Khan II was severely wounded at the battle of Phulwari and was defeated on 3 March 1741, later fleeing to Machilipatnam in South India with Baqer.
 The Naib Nazim's friend Murad Khan, the Zamindar of Khordha, intervened and saved his family from the clutches of Alivardi's troops.
-Later, Shah Murad, the commander of Murshid Quli Khan II, took them to Baqer.
+Later, Shah Murad, the commander of Murshid Quli Khan II, took them to Agha Baqer.
 In the Deccan, they have to live in extreme misery.
 After that, Alivardi appointed his nephew and son-in-law Syed Ahmad Khan as the Naib Nazim of Orissa, and returned to his capital at Murshidabad.
-After recovering, Baqer reached Cuttack in August 1741 with a contingent of Maratha infantry led by Mir Habib.
+After recovering, Agha Baqer reached Cuttack in August 1741 with a contingent of Maratha infantry led by Mir Habib.
 They captured Syed Ahmed Khan and his family and kept them under strict guard.
 After that, they gained control of Midnapore and Hijli.
 After hearing of this news, Alivardi Khan decided to confront Baqer.
-On December 1741, Khan defeated Baqer in a war in the southern banks of the Mahanadi at Raipur.
+On December 1741, Khan defeated Agha Baqer in a war in the southern banks of the Mahanadi at Raipur.
 Thus, Baqer and his Maratha allies had no choice but to flee back to the Deccan.